mytchel/msinit/README.md

 It is usefull to make services non-forking then set exits=n and restart=y.
 Now when this service exits msinit will re eval the service file (so you can change is if you made a mistake) and restart the service.

+You will almost definately want to edit msinit.d/getty/1 and 2 as they use mingetty rather than agetty or something more popular.
+Or install mingetty.